paramaroy8/sprite-generation-with-diffusion/README.md

 ## Why Sprite Images Instead Of Real-life Images?

 Sprite images have reduced complexities compared to real-life images.
-As a result, this dataset is a less computationally expensive, making it a efficient for fast experimentation with different types of models and techniques.
+As a result, this dataset is less computationally expensive, making it a efficient for fast experimentation with different types of models and techniques.

 ## Acknowledgments